DECARBONISATION

 How do we address this area?

 Working with our brand and manufacturing partners, we identify key areas contributing to increased emissions and create targeted projects and working groups focused on these areas.
-We are setting up industry defining initiatives to discover the possibilities and demonstrate the future realities.
+We are setting up industry defining initiatives to discover the possibilities and demonstrate the future realities of decarbonisation.

 Fashion for Good is focusing on driving the adoption of sustainable innovations to close the decarbonisation gap, while reducing water and chemistry use.
 Amongst others, we are working on initiatives to accelerate the adoption of next-gen and preferred materials, including textile recycling and bio-based fabrics, while helping transition to mostly dry processing by replacing current processes with technologies that require little to no water.